What gifts do you buy a travel lover for Christmas?

 Got a friend who’s trying to go cold turkey when it comes to waste?
 Help them achieve that goal this year with a zero-waste starter kit.

-Packed up in a pretty box is a range of items that they’ll be dying to use: everything from biodegradable cutlery and a travel cup to bamboo toothbrushes and a metal straw.
+Packed up in a pretty box is a range of items that they’ll be dying to use: everything from biodegradable cutlery and mesh produce bags to bamboo toothbrushes and hard shampoo bars.

-They’re ideal for travel, available in two colours and the whole set looks pretty adorable, too.
+They’re ideal for travel and the whole set looks pretty adorable, too.

 Reusable Cotton Face Pads